How to create a high converting lead magnet

 • Video on mute with subtitles so I can listen without annoying my family (e.g. busy mums - speaking from experience)

 The best way to know is to talk with your audience.
 Ask clients, poll your audience, and use quizzes.
 Understanding your audience is one of the pillars of any marketing strategy.
-Focus on clarity.
-They need to understand exactly what they're getting and how it will benefit them.

-Creating landing pages that make them click "download"
+Creating landing pages that make them click download

 You've created a lead magnet that has them thinking ‘this is exactly what I need’.
 Now, you need a landing page that does it justice.